SPFxHeroes/J.A.R.B.I.S.-Labs/Lab12/README.md

 You may have noticed that, throughout our code, we have some hard-coded text values; while it may be acceptable to hard-code text literals in your code when building a test application, we strongly recommend avoiding doing so for production solutions -- even if you're not planning to support multiple languages.

-Imagine this scenario: you have been working on a web part solution for weeks (months); it has been reviewed by stakeholders, tested, and thoroughly reviewed by everyone.
+Imagine this scenario: you have been working on a web part solution for weeks (or maybe months); it has been reviewed by stakeholders, tested, and thoroughly reviewed by everyone.
 The day before deploying your web part, some _genius_ finds a typo in the company name -- something that can't be ignored -- and the name is used throughout the application.

 "Easy", you may think, "I'll just search and replace the company name throughout".
 But changing _any_ code in an application invalidates any testing that was done, and introduces chances for new bugs -- the last thing to do when you want something to be stable is to change it (that's why Hugo always annoyingly says "Don't shake the jell-o!").